• ECTS

 Objectives

-The unit teaches object-based modeling and programming, using the UML and Java languages as a framework.
-The Liskov substitution principle is studied, and the notions of dynamic binding and static binding are deepened.
-Advanced aspects of object-oriented programming in a statically typed language are studied: modularity with the different kinds of nested classes, packages and modules; genericity and the relationships between specialization, genericity and subtyping; contract programming with interfaces, assertions and exceptions; elements of meta-programming with the notion and practice of introspection and annotations; declarative programming with data streams.
-The course also covers dynamic diagrams in UML and their relationship with code, component and deployment diagrams.
+The teaching unit explores object-oriented modeling and programming, using UML and Java as a framework.
+Liskov's substitution principle is studied, and the concepts of dynamic binding and static binding are explored in depth.
+Advanced aspects of object-oriented programming in a statically typed language are studied: modularity with different types of nested classes, packages, and modules; generics and the relationships between specialization, generics, and subtyping; contract programming with interfaces, assertions, and exceptions; elements of meta-programming with the concept and practice of introspection and annotations; declarative programming using data streams.
+The course also covers dynamic diagrams in UML and their relationship to code, component diagrams, and deployment diagrams.

 Read more